MicroFish91/a11y-kit/README.md

 # Accessibility Testkit

-Accessibility Testkit (a11y-kit) is a menu-driven extension that allows users to quickly demo a small subset of VSCode's common UI features with different base configuration sets. a11y-kit's fast feature demo'ing enables the user to quickly check UI configurations for screen reader compliance.
+Accessibility Testkit (a11y-kit) is a menu-driven extension that allows users to quickly demo a small subset of VS Code's common UI features with different base configuration sets. a11y-kit's fast feature demo'ing enables the user to quickly check UI configurations for screen reader compliance.